nshankar13/CourseRecommendationProject/README.md

 Implements binary search to locate elements within the dataset, and sorts with various types of comparator objects (compare based on the different rating criteria)

+Output data as CSV and export again as txt file

 Note: needs StdIn class to read in values.